scalar-labs/scalardb/schema-loader/README.md

 ```

 The schema has table definitions that include `columns`, `partition-key`, `clustering-key`, `secondary-index`,  and `transaction` fields.

-The `columns` field defines columns of the table and their data types.
+- The `columns` field defines columns of the table and their data types.
-The `partition-key` field defines which columns the partition key is composed of, and `clustering-key` defines which columns the clustering key is composed of.
+- The `partition-key` field defines which columns the partition key is composed of.
+- The `clustering-key` field defines which columns the clustering key is composed of.
-The `secondary-index` field defines which columns are indexed.
+- The `secondary-index` field defines which columns are indexed.
-The `transaction` field indicates whether the table is for transactions or not.
+- The `transaction` field indicates whether the table is for transactions or not.
-If you set the `transaction` field to `true` or don't specify the `transaction` field, this tool creates a table with transaction metadata if needed.
+  - If you set the `transaction` field to `true` or don't specify the `transaction` field, this tool creates a table with transaction metadata if needed.
-If not, it creates a table without any transaction metadata (that is, for a table with [Storage API](https://github.com/scalar-labs/scalardb/blob/master/docs/storage-abstraction.md)).
+  - If you set the `transaction` field to `false`, this tool creates a table without any transaction metadata (that is, for a table with [Storage API](storage-abstraction.md)).

-You can also specify database/storage-specific options in the table definition as follows:
+You can also specify database or storage-specific options in the table definition as follows:

 ```json
 {
   "sample_db.sample_table3": {